aurmich/module_activity_fila3/docs/advanced-event-sourcing-patterns.md

 ## Conclusion

-Event Sourcing provides a robust foundation for data-intensive applications by ensuring data integrity, auditability, and flexibility.
-By implementing these advanced patterns, you can build a system that not only meets current requirements but can also evolve with future needs.
+Event Sourcing provides a robust foundation for healthcare applications by ensuring data integrity, auditability, and flexibility.
+By implementing these advanced patterns, `saluteora` can build a system that not only meets current requirements but can also evolve with future needs.

 ## References
 - [Event Sourcing in Laravel by Brent Roose](https://event-sourcing-laravel.com/)